zuozhenggh/learning-library/developer-library/microservices-with-converged-db/build-code-deploy-microservices/build-code-deploy-microservices.md

    ![demo-erd.png](images/jaegerinstall.png " ")

-5. Issue the `services` command and notice the services it installs.
+5. Issue the `kubectl get services --all-namespaces` command and notice the services it installs.
 The jaeger-query is a loadbalancer exposing an external-ip and runs on port 80.

    ![demo-erd.png](images/jaegerservice.png " ")